-The Appenzell region and Aescher restaurant.
+The Appenzell region and the Aescher Restaurant.

 The Rhine Falls in Schaffhausen.

-To feel the amazing force of the water making its way down the Rhine, you should hop on a boat and climb the rock in the center of the Rhine Falls.
+To feel the amazing force of the water descending the Rhine, hop on a boat and climb the rock in the center of the Rhine Falls.
 But if this experience seems too risky, at least step on the platform underneath the Laufen Castle and snap a selfie…

 The Engadine Valley from inside the Bernina Express train.

 The stretch between Pontresina and Tirano is a photographer’s dream because there are scenic mountains, raging rivers and Lago Bianco, a stunning lake at the top of the pass.
 During the descent to Tirano, the Bernina Express will make several sharp curves that allow for Instagram worthy train pictures.

-The Albula Pass.
+The vastness of the Albula Pass.

-When we stopped our car at the top of the Albula Pass in Eastern Switzerland, we could not believe the sight.
+When we stopped at the top of the Albula Pass in eastern Switzerland, we could not believe the sight.
 Those high alpine slopes are like out of this world!

-The Lauterbrunnen Valley.
+The Valley of Waterfalls: Lauterbrunnen Valley.

-Depending on the season, you will be able to view up to 72 waterfalls!
-(A bucket list sight are the Trümmelbach Falls.)
+Depending on the season, you can view up to 72 waterfalls!
+A bucket list sight are the Trümmelbach Falls.
 No wonder they called this valley “Lauterbrunnen”!
 It translates to “many fountains”…

 Bern, the seat of Switzerland’s parliament.

 The turquoise Aare river snakes around the old town, creating a sight of its own.
-And the countless museums and architectural gems are but another reason to put Bern on your Swiss list.
+And the countless museums and architectural gems are another reason to put Bern on your Swiss list.

 Lake Geneva with the Lavaux vineyards.

 Built centuries ago, the sweeping vineyards along Lake Geneva are unique in every sense of the word.
 Not only are they beautiful to look at, but the wine culture of this region is home to many traditions worth experiencing.

 Zermatt and the mighty Matterhorn.

 One way to travel there is by Glacier Express train from St. Moritz.
 Or you could fly into Geneva and make Zermatt your first stop.
-Book a couple of nights at a hotel because you might not see the Matterhorn at all times due to fog or clouds.
+Book a few nights at a hotel because you might not always see the Matterhorn due to fog or clouds.

 You can’t go wrong with Ticino!
 Pick Ascona, Lavertezzo, Locarno or Lugano…

-One place to do so is the town of Lavertezzo with its Roman bridge.
-It can be reached by public transport from Locarno, but it pays to arrive early in order to beat the crowds…
+One place to do so is the town of Lavertezzo, with its Roman bridge.
+It can be reached by public transport from Locarno, but it pays to arrive early to beat the crowds…